-1. Create an empty text file which matches the computer name.
+1. Create an empty text file which matches the computer name (or a global name if appropriate).
 One way to do this is to use a computer start-up script to execute the following batch file:

-'''

 echo %computername% > c:\%computername%.txt

-'''